Vince Russo: World Heavyweight Champion, injury, and departure

 In mid-2000, Russo entered into an angle with Ric Flair.
-The angle notably included Russo sending cops to the ring to arrest Flair during the wedding between Stacy Keibler and Flair's son David.
+The angle notably included Russo sending cops to the ring to arrest Flair during the wedding of Stacy Keibler and Flair's son David.
 In August 2000 at New Blood Rising, Russo entered into a feud with Goldberg after confronting Goldberg when the wrestler left a match and "refused to follow the script."
-The next PPV, Fall Brawl, saw Russo interfere in Goldberg’s match against Scott Steiner, costing Goldberg the match.
+The next PPV, Fall Brawl, saw Russo interfere in Goldberg's match against Scott Steiner, costing Goldberg the match.